-Partners are remunerated out of the distributable profits of KPMG Bağımsız Denetim ve SMMM A.Ş. and are personally responsible for funding pensions and most other benefits.
-The final allocation of partner profit is made by the Senior Partner and the Management Team based on the Partner Reward Principles agreed by the partners.
+Partners are remunerated out of the distributable profits of KPMG and are personally responsible for funding pensions and most other benefits.
+The final allocation of partner profit is made by the Senior Partner and the MT depending on the Partner Reward Principles agreed by the partners.
 Partner performance, market worth and roles are taken into account in the Partner Reward Principles.
 The Nomination and Remuneration Committee supervises the process and oversees its application.

-Network arrangements
+7 Network arrangements